pereszlenyi/linux-desktop/README.md

 * [Git is configured.](templates/bash_profile.sh.j2)
 * Useful [aliases](templates/bash_profile.sh.j2) and [scripts](scripts) are provided.
 * Configurations are set for some of the installed applications, e.g., for Geany.
-* If you selected to install containerization technologies, then it is verified that the user can run Docker commands.
+* If you select to install containerization technologies, then it will be verified that the user can run Docker commands.